 We recognise the importance of making links between home and school and actively encourage parental involvement in the learning of English.
 We provide parents and carers with opportunities to work with their children at home.
 At the start of the academic year, we also provide workshops for parents to support their understanding so they can confidently and effectively support their child.
-Children are set assignments on Spelling Shed (KS2) weekly for homework and work supporting the Little Wandle scheme is sent home in EYFS and KS1.
+Children are given opportunities to practice spellings and phonics weekly for homework and work supporting the Little Wandle scheme is sent home in EYFS and KS1.